vazco/meteor-universe-collection/README.md

 All of this methods will be added to returned document by function find, findOne.

-Documents helpers did not depend from transformationObject.
+Documents helpers did not depend from transformationObject. *Details you can find in helpers section.*

 ```js
     var collection = new UniCollection('some');